TJ Cox, a former All-Iowa Conference performer and current tennis pro, is in his sixth season as Simpson's head men's tennis coach in 2016-17.

 Cox is a 1997 graduate of West Des Moines Valley High School, where he played for two state tournament teams, including a state runner-up finish in 1996.
 He graduated from Central in 2001 with a bachelor’s degree in psychology and earned a master’s degree in counseling from Drake University in 2008.

-He currently serves as the guidance counselor at Nodaway Valley High School in Greefield, Iowa.
-TJ and his wife, Carlyn, reside in Indianola.
+He currently serves as a counselor at Valley.
+TJ and his wife, Carlyn, reside in Carlisle.